wjramos/react-app-interview/README.md

-TurboTax – Front End Software Developer (Contract)

-Below is an outline of the craft demonstration/interview.
-The machine provided to you has the following installed:
+### Welcome

+Welcome to the craft demonstration portion of your interview!
+You will be asked to demonstrate your web development talent by implementing an application based upon the below requirements.

+The machine provided to you has some commonly used tools.
+Feel free to install anything else you need to be productive.
+Installed already are:
   - homebrew (`brew install foo`)
   - npm (`npm install bar`)
   - create-react-app (`create-react-app`)